Islandora/documentation/docs/installation/component_overview.md

 ## The Front-Facing CDM - Composer, Drush, and Drupal

-Composer will be used to install both Drupal and Drush simultaneously using the [drupal-project](https://github.com/drupal-composer/drupal-project) repository.
+Composer will be used to install both Drupal and Drush simultaneously using Islandora's fork of the [drupal-project](https://github.com/Islandora/drupal-project) repository.

 **Composer** is an installer and dependency manager for PHP projects.
 We're going to need it to install components for any PHP code we need to make use of, including Drupal and Crayfish.

-**Drush** and **Drupal** are installed simultaneously using [drupal-project](https://github.com/drupal-composer/drupal-project).
+**Drush** and **Drupal** are installed simultaneously using [drupal-project](https://github.com/Islandora/drupal-project).
 Drupal will serve up webpages and manage Islandora content, and Drush will help us get some things done from the command-line.

-## The Web Application Server - Tomcat, and Cantaloupe
+## The Web Application Server - Tomcat and Cantaloupe

 Several applets will be deployed via their `.war` files into Tomcat, including Fedora and Cantaloupe.